Avesta-FA/QuickWin-CheatSheet/README.md

-### DNS Null Record
-While all DNS record types can be used for malicious behavior the Null type is almost always an indicator of anomalous behavior and should be alerted on.

 ### Frequency Analysis
 One of the ways adversaries try to evade prevention and detection is by using random values, this can be used for network and endpoint data, but how would we detect these?
 I present [freq](https://github.com/MarkBaggett/freq) made by MarkBagget, SANS instructor.